pereiravp/POO/README.md

-  logic/          Agendamento (scheduled tasks) ui/             text menus and input helpers persistencia/   saving/loading state (GestorDados) app/            Main — wires everything together tests/            a small no-framework test suite
+  logic/          Agendamento (scheduled tasks) ui/             text menus and input helpers persistencia/   saving/loading state (GestorDados) app/            Main: wires everything together tests/            a small no-framework test suite
 ```

-The design keeps the layers apart.
-The domain classes never print to the
+The layers stay separate: domain classes never print to the screen, they just
-screen: they expose data and let the UI decide how to show it.
-The `Main` class
+expose data and leave the UI to decide how to show it. `Main` only
-only coordinates — loading, handing control to the menu, and saving — while the
+coordinates (loads, hands control to the menu, saves), and the actual file I/O
-actual file I/O lives in `persistencia/GestorDados`.
+lives in `persistencia/GestorDados`.

 Every domain class follows the same canonical shape expected in Java OOP: a copy
 constructor, `equals` and `hashCode` that agree with each other, `clone`, and a
 readable `toString`.
-Copies are deep where it matters — cloning a house clones
+Copies are deep where it matters: cloning a house clones
 its rooms, their devices, its automations and its energy provider, so the copy
 is fully independent of the original.